Cefdinir Side Effects

 Applies to cefdinir: oral capsule, oral powder for suspension

-Check with your doctor immediately if any of the following side effects occur while taking cefdinir:More common
+You should check with your doctor immediately if any of these side effects occur when taking cefdinir:More common

 - Black, tarry stools